lienann/acf-starrating/readme.txt

 = How to display field on the page? =

 Add the_field($field_key, $post_id) or get_field($field_key, $post_id) into page
-template where it is necessary for you:
+template where it is necessary for you (use $field_name only, if you are sure that field value exists):

 `<?php
     // add fields in the Loop